matt-nolan11/EGR557-Spring-2022.github.io/assignment-1-research-question.md

 Group Members: Viraj Kanchan, Nathan Mayer, Shubang Mukund, and Matthew Nolan

-<u>Research Question</u>: How can we utilize foldable techniques to
+<u>Research Question</u>: How can material stiffness of an end effector affect the performance of a quadrupedal, foldable robotic system?
-develop and incrementally adjust the geometry of mechanisms in order to mimic quadrupedal motions and optimize gaits for two different terrains?

 <u>Background: (Viraj)</u> Each member of the team is inspired by
 distinct aspects of quadrupedal motion.
 The ideas ranged from developing